ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 $ getpapers -q 'dinosaurs' --api eupmc -o test_eupmc
 ```

 But they can also be much more detailed, using the EuropePMC webservice's query language.
-A selection of the most commonly useful search fields are explained [here](getpapers-eupmc-queries.md), and the a complete documentation of possible queries is in the [EuropePMC reference PDF](http://europepmc.org/docs/EBI_Europe_PMC_Web_Service_Reference.pdf).
+A selection of the most commonly useful search fields is explained [here](getpapers-eupmc-queries.md), and a complete documentation of possible queries is in Appendix I of the [EuropePMC reference PDF](http://europepmc.org/docs/EBI_Europe_PMC_Web_Service_Reference.pdf).

 For example we can restrict our search to only papers that mention 'dinosaurs' in the abstract.
 Note that the query has to be encapsuled by single quotations marks '', and further specifications by double quotation marks "".